-- While passing out the booklets, ensure students get the correct booklet as they are personalized. - You may need to remind students to keep the booklets closed until you're ready to begin.
+- While passing out the booklets, ensure students get the correct booklet as they are personalized.

+- You may need to remind students to keep the booklets closed until you're ready to begin.

 - All of your work will be done in the booklet.
-Make sure your name is on the front cover. - Open your booklet to (page 35/page 53) and follow along while I read the Notes to Student: - Today you will answer mathematics questions. - Look carefully at pictures, charts, or graphs, and think about the information before choosing your answer. - Completely fill in the circle that represents your answer (for example, •). - Do not use a calculator. - Do not use scrap paper. - Show your work in the space provided in your booklet. - Stop at the stop sign. - [Day 1 only] You may not look ahead in the booklet, and you may not go back to work on a previous day's tasks. - [Day 2 only] You may not go back to work on tasks from any other day. - Do your best to answer all the questions.
+Make sure your name is on the front cover. - Open your booklet to (page 35/page 51) and follow along while I read the Notes to Student: - Today you will answer mathematics questions. - Look carefully at pictures, charts, or graphs, and think about the information before choosing your answer. - Remember to choose only one answer for each question. - Completely colour the circle beside your answer (for example, •). - Show your work in the space provided in your booklet. - Stop at the stop sign and close your booklet. - Do your best to answer all the questions.
 If you are unsure of an answer, choose your best answer and move on.
 Don't spend too much time on any one question. - If you want to change an answer, cross it out or erase it completely and fill in the circle beside your new answer. - Remember to use the manipulatives that you have at your desk.
 If you want to use more manipulatives, let me know and I will bring them to you. - Today's session will last one hour with a stretch break after thirty minutes.
 I will let you know when it's time for the stretch break.
-You will not see a stop sign before the stretch break like you did in the Reading and Writing sections. - Do you have any questions? - Please begin.
+You will not see a stop sign before the stretch break like you did in the Literacy section. - Do you have any questions? - Please begin.

-- Begin timing the first 30 minutes. - Circulate around the room to make sure students are following directions and are at the correct place in their booklets. - When the 30 minutes are up, announce the stretch break (5-15 minutes, duration at your discretion).
+- Begin timing the first 30 minutes. - Circulate around the room to make sure students are following directions and are at the correct place in their booklets. - When the 30 minutes are up, announce the stretch break (5-15 minutes).